 CureCancer TIM bit Tuesday Talks are held throughout the year, and provide an opportunity to hear about cancer research from researchers discovering how to understand, detect and treat cancer more effectively.

-on structural biology at McGill University each November.
+GRASP Symposium on structural biology at McGill University is usally held each November.

-This course (Biochem 675) covers NMR theory, methods and practice related to characterization of proteins, with subjects including 1D NMR, 2D COSY, TOCSY and NOESY experiments, ligand detection by methods including chemical shift perturbations, saturation transfer difference and filtered NOE's, and double and triple resonance methods for resonance assignment and structure determination.
-Offered from January to April 2019 by Brian Sykes, Peter Hwang and Michael Overduin.
+Biochem 675 (UAlberta) covers NMR theory, methods and practice related to characterization of proteins, with subjects including 1D NMR, 2D COSY, TOCSY and NOESY experiments, ligand detection by methods including chemical shift perturbations, saturation transfer difference and filtered NOE's, and double and triple resonance methods for resonance assignment and structure determination.
+Offered from January to April 2021 by Leo Spyracopoulos, Peter Hwang and Michael Overduin.

 Recommended reading includes:Dieter Ziessow's Understanding Multiple-Pulse Experiments